quicwg/base-drafts/draft-ietf-quic-http.md

 A server SHOULD use Push IDs sequentially, starting at 0.
-A client uses the MAX_PUSH_ID frame ({{frame-max-push-id}}) to limit the number of pushes that a server can promise initiate.
+A client uses the MAX_PUSH_ID frame ({{frame-max-push-id}}) to limit the number of pushes that a server can promise.
 A client MUST treat receipt of a push stream with a Push ID that is greater than the maximum Push ID as a connection error of type HTTP_MALFORMED_PUSH.

 Each Push ID MUST only be used once in a push stream header.
 If a push stream